 When you think of Kolar you think of Gold Mines – but there is more to Kolar.
 I had heard about the “Koti Lingeshwar” temple in Kolar and as part of my recee went to check the place.
 We always try to do 3 things in our trips so I kept searching for other interesting places close by – thats how we discovered the ancient temples at Kolar & Avani.
-We were disappointed with Koti Lingeshwar – it does have many Shiv Lingas – but the place is so commercial and devoid of energy that we decided to skip it for the Fusion group.
+We were disappointed with Koti Lingeshwar – it does have many Shiv Lingas – but the place is so commercial and devoid of energy that we decided to skip it.

 Old Madras Road is a mess – so ensure you leave by 730 AM sharp or better 7.15 AM so that you can get past the inner ring road and the crowded sections of Old Madras road by 8.15 AM before the traffic madness starts.
 Kolar is 71 KM’s from Koramangla – 1 hr 30 min drive in the morning.
 We left by 7.25 AM and reached our breakfast point by 8.35 AM.
 Nandi Grand is the best place to stop – has a wide range of dishes – service is fast and restrooms are clean